microsoft/azuredevopslabs/labs/vsts/pul/agile/readme.md

     ![](images/054.png)

-1. One convenient feature of the boards is that you can easily update key data in line.
+1. One convenient feature of the boards is that you can easily update key data in-line.
 It's a good practice to regularly update the **Remaining Work** estimate to reflect the amount of time expected for each task.
 Let's say you've reviewed the work for the **Add page** task and found that it will actually take longer than originally expected.
 Set it to whatever your total capacity is for this sprint.

     ![](images/055.png)